The-Beautiful-Game/The-Beautiful-Game.github.io/about.md

 permalink: /about/
 ---

 I am a Barca fan and I am doing this for part of my school project!
 I have at least been liking Barca since I came to the United States.
-I also love to play soccer and it has become one of my all time thing to do!
+I also love to play soccer and it has become one of my favorite all time thing to do!
 Soccer is a beautiful and enjoyable game ever!

 ### More Information